JacksiroKe/SiroTasks/README.md

 ## How to run
 * Sign Up or Sign In on [Back4app](https://back4app.com)
 * Once signed in click “Build a new app” and give a name to your app
 * You will be taken to the console where by default there are 2 classes Under **Database** present namely Role and User.
-Create a new class named `todo` which will store the data for each Todo item.
+Create a new class named `task` which will store the data for each Task item.
 * Proceed to 2 columns namely: `title` and `content` to the class which will store the actual task.
 * Clone this repo
 * Navigate to the code `lib\app\constants\api_constants.dart`